makinarocks/awesome-industrial-machine-datasets/data-explanation/CNC Mill Tool Wear/README.md

 | feed_rate            | relative velocity of the cutting tool along the workpiece(mm/s) | passed_visual_inspection | indicator for if the workpiece passed visual   inspection, only available for experiments where machining was completed |
 | clamp_pressure       | pressure used to hold the workpiece in the wise(bar)         | -                        |                                                              |

-tool_condition 변수에 tool이 unworn인지 worn인지에 대한 여부가 나타나 있다.
+The 'tool_condition' variable indicates whether the tool is unworn or worn.

-- Attributes explanation - 18 experiment_xx.csv
+- Attributes explanation - `18 experiment_xx.csv`

-  총 48개의 attributes가 있다.
+  There are a total of 48 attributes.

   | Attribute name            | Type    | Description                                                  |
   | ------------------------- | ------- | ------------------------------------------------------------ |